wix-incubator/fed-training-kit/Content/CSS Methodologies.md

 - **[How to Implement OOCSS](http://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/)** <a href="#"><img src="https://github.com/wix/ng-training-kit/blob/master/assets/time-30m.png"></img></a> <a href="#"><img src="https://github.com/wix/ng-training-kit/blob/master/assets/tag-read.png"></img></a>
-  Focuses on concepts that help acheive the main goal of the methodology.
+  Focuses on concepts that help achieve the main goal of the methodology.

 **BEM (Block, Element, Modifier)**
-BEM is a naming convension that declares the relationship between your BEMs *in their name*, in order to give your CSS classes more transparency and meaning to other developers.
+BEM is a naming convention that declares the relationship between your BEMs *in their name*, in order to give your CSS classes more transparency and meaning to other developers.

 - **[Intro to BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)** <a href="#"><img src="https://github.com/wix/ng-training-kit/blob/master/assets/time-30m.png"></img></a> <a href="#"><img src="https://github.com/wix/ng-training-kit/blob/master/assets/tag-read.png"></img></a>